Bioconductor/GoogleGenomics/inst/doc/VariantAnnotation-comparison-test.md

 ### Google Genomics Data

 Important data differences to note:
-* VCF data is 1-based but data from the GA4GH APIs is 0-based, for more information see (https://www.biostars.org/p/84686/)
+* VCF data uses 1-based coordinates but data from the GA4GH APIs is 0-based.
 * There are two variants in the Google Genomics copy of 1,000 Genomes phase 1 variants that are not in `chr22.vcf.gz`.
 They are the only two variants within the genomic range with `ALT == <DEL>`.